 The Montana Gerontology Society (MGS) was formed in 1982.
 A group of professionals, volunteers and educators founded the organization in order to provide opportunities for individuals interested in gerontology to share common concerns and ideas.
 MGS is governed by volunteer Board of Directors.

 The Montana Gerontology Society is dedicated to enhancing professional development and understanding among providers of services, seniors, volunteers, researchers, educators, students, and others associated with the field of aging.
-MGS has a membership of over 150 individuals.

 Joe Purcell is a Montana native.
 Born and raised in Helena, he now lives in Hardin for the past 29 years.
 Joe is a registered nurse and the Director of Nursing of Big Horn Senior Living (formerly Heritage Acres).
 He started his career in geriatrics in 1994 as a CNA and completed LPN school in 1995.
 Joe continued in the geriatric field as a charge nurse, MDS manager and interim Director of Nursing.
 He completed his RN in 2006 at which time he began his career as a Director of Nursing.
 Through experience, training and certifications Joe has gained vast knowledge related to elder care and the field of geriatrics.
 He has been actively involved in community leadership roles ranging from Marketing Committee Chairman, to 4-H Leaders Council President, to current Mayor elect of Hardin.
 Joe looks forward to bringing his experience, knowledge and leadership to the MGS board and giving back to his profession.